alexwlchan/alexwlchan.net/src/_drafts/finding-divisors-with-python.md

     ...
 ```

-Then, let's go ahead and construct all the powers of each prime that might appear in a possible factor of *n*.
+Then, let's go ahead and construct all the powers of each prime that might appear in a possible divisor of *n*.

 ```python
 def get_divisors(n):